alicht/intro-to-git-github-1121/README.md

 our app we want to be able to go back to a point when our app was last working.

 ## Local vs Remote
+A local version control system stores all of the information on your computer, locally.
+This system is great while you work on a project by yourself.
+However, it becomes trickier when you attempt to collaborate.

 ![Alt Text](https://media.giphy.com/media/fb04se26vMZZm/giphy.gif)